 END x Saucony Grid 8500 Lobster History

 Saucony is a brand that had existed for a century now, and its topsy-turvy history created an unintended fashion craze that would surpass decades.
-From its running boom way back in the 70s, Saucony had provided the public with a platoon of options intended for the track and trail which doubles as a lifestyle sneaker.
+From Saucony's running heritage way back in the 70s, the brand had provided the public with a platoon of options intended for the track and trail which doubles as a lifestyle sneaker.
 Though years had passed since its sneaker limelight, Saucony continued to flourish as "dad shoes" took hold of the market in the recent years.

 It all started with the Jazz.
 The Jazz was a simple, lightweight model containing prideful aesthetics which was converted later on as a lifestyle sneaker.
 After the Jazz, the Shadow series was released; carrying different technologies into one spankingly optimistic shoe.
 Advances in sneaker technology dominated the 90s sneaker dominion as iterations pursued to display meaningful upgrades both in comfort and performance.
 The East-Coast-based shoe manufacturer answered with the Saucony Grids.